OAI/OpenAPI-Specification/CONTRIBUTING.md

 As of October 2024 (post-OAS 3.0.4 and 3.1.1), the OAS is developed in the `src/oas.md` file on minor release `X.Y-dev` branches that are derived from the baseline `dev` branch.

+Schema changes are made on the same branch, but can be released independently.
+When making a specification change for a new minor or major release that has a schema impact, including the schema change in the PR is preferred.
+Patch releases cannot contain changes that _require_ a schema update.

+### Using forks

 All work **MUST be done on a fork**, using a branch from the _earliest relevant and [active](#active-branches)_ `X.Y-dev` branch, and then submitted as a PR to that `X.Y-dev` branch.
 For example, if a change in November 2024 apples to both 3.1 and 3.2, the PR would go to the `v3.1-dev` branch, which will be merged up to `v3.2-dev` before the next 3.2 release.

+### Publishing

-Releases are published to the [spec site](https://spec.opanapis.org) by creating an `X.Y.Z-rel` branch where `src/oas.md` is renamed to the appropriate `versions/X.Y.Z.md` file and them merged to `main`.
+The specification and schemas are published to the [spec site](https://spec.opanapis.org) by creating an `X.Y.Z-rel` branch where `src/oas.md` is renamed to the appropriate `versions/X.Y.Z.md` file and them merged to `main`.
 The HTML versions of the OAS are automatically generated from the `versions` directory on `main`.
 This renaming on the `X.Y.Z-rel` branch preserves the commit history for the published file on `main` when using `git log --follow` (as is the case for all older published files).

+The publishing process for schemas is still under discussion (see issues [#3715](https://github.com/OAI/OpenAPI-Specification/issues/3715) and [#3716](https://github.com/OAI/OpenAPI-Specification/issues/3716)), with the current proposal being to release them directly from the `X.Y-dev` branch without merging to `main`, as the schemas in source control have placeholder identifiers and are not intended to be used as-is.

+### Historical branch strategy

 For information on the branch and release strategy for OAS 3.0.4 and 3.1.1 and earlier, see the comments in [issue #3677](https://github.com/OAI/OpenAPI-Specification/issues/3677).